 If you’re taking care of an elderly parent or loved one, remember the following advice:

-Schedule “me time.”
 It’s not selfish to need or take some “me time.”
 In fact, it’s necessary for your mental health.
-Schedule regular time for yourself so you can indulge in self-care—whether that takes the form of a yoga class, a long walk or coffee with friends.
+Schedule regular time for yourself so you can indulge in self-care—whether that takes the form of an online yoga class, a long walk or a coffee meeting with friends.
 Taking time for yourself that doesn’t include running errands or doing chores will help you maintain your sense of self outside your role as a caretaker.

 - “Have I been getting enough sleep?”